benoitalix/hyva-vscode-snippets/README.md

 # Hyvä Themes VSCode Snippets

+A collection of **Hyvä themes** code snippets for Visual Studio Code.

+If you don't know yet **Hyvä themes**, it's a **brand-new frontend for Magento 2** with a best DevExperience, Performance and Time to Market.
+Check it out on [hyva.io/](https://hyva.io/).

-A collection of [Hyvä themes](https://hyva.io/) code snippets for Visual Studio Code.
-Most part of the snippets are inspired by the [Hyvä Documentation](https://docs.hyva.io/).
+Most part of the snippets are inspired by the [Hyvä Documentation](https://docs.hyva.io/) itself.

 ## Installation